One Taste and I was Hooked

 In hindsight however, I really wish I did my research before working with wild animals.
 It turned out to be an educational trip for me also.
 I was not aware of the canned hunting scene in South Africa.
 Nor did I understand the ramifications of human interaction with wild animals.
 Even looking back now I am in constant conflict with myself.
 The experience was one of my best so far but I have the feeling that I may have done more damage than I realise.

 When I went out to Africa I genuinely thought I would be helping and making an impact.
 I researched the place I was going to.
 They are a research facility for Feline TB and Aids.
-I was informed that all of the lions are tracked and do not go to canned hunting farms under any circumstances.
+I was informed that all of the Lions are tracked and do not go to canned hunting farms under any circumstances.
 I’m sure there is much more research that I need to do on this subject.

 Failing to Plan is Planning to Fail

 Unlike many blogs and articles that I read, I did not wake up one day and decide to quit my job and catch the first plane outta here.
 After South Africa and discussions with my partner, we agreed we both wanted to travel.
-Although, I had a good job, a house, a car, we needed to save and plan.
+However, I had a good job, a house, a car, we needed to save and plan.
 The decision most certainly was not made overnight.

 We spent well over a year getting our financial affairs in order and started to plan our trip.
 I am very lucky that I work for a company that will let me take a year out and I have a job to come back to.
 Whether I return to that job is a question for another time.
 I am all for spur of the moment spontaneity, but sometimes it really does pay to think things through.